kksgandhi/personal_site/Triadic_Game_Design-Harteveld.md

 How complex and rigid are the rules?
 Action
   Twitch, fast paced, simple to learn
 Adventure
   Story, side quest, exploration
 Puzzle
   Objective and manipulation
 RP
   More action, less story
 Simulation
   how is it like to be <thing that exists in the real world>
 Strategy
   Management and presentation of many units and resources Virtual Worlds
   MMORPGs, RP but with more people

 In TGD, players are people (with cultures), interpreters of the message you display, and are players (yes ok, but they have different goals and wants)

 Page 84 describes a variety of other design books similar to TGD

-*Representations* re-engage us with reality from a different, potentially more narrow perspective.
+[[represenation|Representations]] re-engage us with reality from a different, potentially more narrow perspective.

 Understand the problem that your clients are facing